 National Blood Donation Week

-The movement began in 2015 when Nationally Syndicated Radio Host, and local KDWN radio personality, asked Governor Brian Sandoval to proclaim Nevada Blood Donation Day to help fight the state’s blood shortage.
+The movement began in 2015 when Nationally Syndicated Radio Host, and local KDWN radio personality, asked her governor to proclaim a Nevada Blood Donation Day to help fight the state’s blood shortage.
 The next year she took this movement national asking all governors to proclaim state blood donation days.